Feasibility of Using Real-World Data to Evaluate Thermal Ablation of Liver Tumors

 Duke University Health System, Vanderbilt, Mayo Clinic, Weill-Cornell

-This Test-Case assessed the ability of the NESTcc Data Network to reliably and validly capture Real-World Data (RWD) on class II surgical devices with a general indication for use to study the safety and effectiveness to support a more specific indication.
+This Test-Case assessed the ability of the NESTcc Research Network to reliably and validly capture real-world data (RWD) on class II surgical devices with a general indication for use to study the safety and effectiveness to support a more specific indication.

 This Test-Case explored the feasibility of generating evidence on the use of this product for the ablation of non-resectable liver tumors, either benign or malignant.
 The feasibility assessment examined if the NESTcc Network Collaborators could capture the necessary data elements, if the data were of appropriate quality (e.g., reliability and relevance), and if there was a sufficient population for a representative sample to support future regulatory submissions to expand the indications for use and inform physicians about treatment options for patients.